Resources

 Given consumer demand was still largely unknown, Martin Brennan and his team identified an opportunity to leverage Kongs ease of scalability to support the new use case in question.

-With Kong involved, ANZ was able to successfully test drive the new Open Banking use case at comfortable speeds of iteration while using Kong to throttle usage as dictated by consumer demand.
+With Kong involved, ANZ was able to successfully test drive the new Open Banking API use case at comfortable speeds of iteration while using Kong to throttle usage as dictated by consumer demand.

 "We wanted to put the majority of our Open Banking integration solution into cloud-hosted containers with fully automated CI/CD.
 We wanted to go with a scalable, not scaled approach meaning starting off by building something small and lightweight to work with, and then having the option to scale to meet greater demand if needed," said Martin.